Emily Martin (anthropologist): Sinology

-Anthropology of science and feminism
+Feminist anthropology of science

-Martin focuses the anthropology of science and analyzes science and reproduction from a feminist perspective.
-From this perspective, Martin argues that current scientific literature is gender-biased, and that such bias has become entrenched in our language.
-According to Martin, scientific explanations such as “the sperm forcefully penetrates the egg” are presented in a sexist way, to the disadvantage of women.
+Martin studies the anthropology of science from a feminist perspective.
+Martin argues that current scientific literature is gender-biased and that such bias has become entrenched in our language.
+According to Martin, scientific explanations are presented in a sexist way.

 Martin began researching the analogies used in science education starting in 1982.
-Pregnant with her second child, Martin noticed a pattern in her expecting parents' class how the woman's body and its parts were described and referred to "as if these things weren't a part of us."
-Martin began with interviews with women regarding their perspective on female reproductive issues and compiled her research of interviews into a book called The Woman in the Body (1987).
+Pregnant with her second child, Martin noticed patterns in her expecting parents' class with how women's bodies were described and referred to.
+Martin began her research with interviews with women regarding their perspective on female reproductive issues and compiled her research of interviews into a book called The Woman in the Body (1987).
 Martin began to expand on her research by interviewing scientists and including the topic of male reproductive processes.
-All of these topics were encompassed under fertilization and elaborated on in Martin's article The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles (1991).
+These topics were elaborated on in Martin's article "The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles" (1991).

-Martin notes that the perception of menstruation is usually negative and misogynistic, and women often tend to think of menstruation as a failure, due to the release of an unfertilized egg and the woman's uterine tissues begin to “break down” or “slough off".
-Martin ascribes this perception to linguistic and cultural gender bias; words used to describe menstruation imply failure, dirtiness, structural breakdown and destruction, and wound.
-This perception of menstruation as a wound is reinforced by the fact that, during menstruation, the woman bleeds and may suffer from pain and discomfort.
-Martin contends that menstruation is a normal physiological function and process, which should be viewed as a success, for example, the success of the female body in avoiding pregnancy, and the success of the female body in ridding itself of potentially harmful material from the uterus.
-Such gender bias is also responsible for Western culture's tendency to “praise” males for the “amazing” ability to produce a huge amount of sperm, all the while sperm more is biologically inexpensive to produce compared to the egg, and sperm suffer an extremely high mortality in the female reproductive tract.